phazelift/strings.js/README.md

 General description:
 --------------------

 Because strings.js is build upon types.js it is very robust.
-Almost any String type argument accepts a Number type and vice versa.
+Almost any String type argument accepts a Number type and viceversa.
 All input and output is checked for type validity.
 If you expect a `typeof 'string'`, you won't get `undefined` or any other type that can break following code.